AmayaHena/LibParse/README.md

 - fileManager : Done
 - formatParser JSON : Done
-- formatParser XML : In developpement
+- formatParser XML : Done (WARNING : very basic)
 - typeConv : Done (but idk what to do)